kotlico/Pure-Amoled/README.md

 #### You need Aliucord Themer Plugin

 + 1\.
-Install the plugin from https://github.com/Aliucord/DiscordThemer/releases/
+Install the plugin from https://github.com/Aliucord/DiscordThemer/releases
 + 2\.
 Download the PureAmoled.json
 + 3\.
-Go to Themer settings and import the .json file
+Move .json file to Aliucord/themes
   + (Optional) In Themer settings enable custom fonts and sounds